nextauthjs/next-auth/docs/docs/guides/04-providers/02-email-provider.md

       identifier: email,
       url,
       provider: { server, from },
-      requestHeaders, // for example can be used to request user agent to parse and pass on to the user requestQuery,
+      requestHeaders, // for example can be used to get the user agent (`requestHeaders["user-agent"]`) to parse and pass on to the user in the email so they can be more confident they originated the request requestQuery,
       requestBody
     }) {